DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/console-and-logs.md

 ### Test and Production

-A Privileged Identity Management (PIM) request will need to be raised and approved before console and logs for these environments can be accessed.
+A Privileged Identity Management (PIM) request will need to be raised before console and logs for these environments can be accessed.
+A PIM request for the `test` environment will be automatically approved; one for `production` will need to be approved by another member of the team.

 ## Privileged Identity Management (PIM)